HenzaT/the_country_club/README.md

 ## Goals
 For this app, I wanted to:
 - Consolidate my skills using Ruby on Rails, TypeScript and CSS3/SCSS.
+- Use third-party APIs
 - Introduce and use more unfamiliar technologies, like MySQL and React.js (which I am currently learning).
 To facilitate using React and TypeScript in a Rails application, I switched from Webpacker to using Vite.
 - Set up CI/CD